Eurythmy: Eurythmy as a performing art

-There are notable eurythmy ensembles in Dornach, Switzerland; Stuttgart, Germany; The Hague, Netherlands; London, England; Järna, Sweden, and Chestnut Ridge, New York (near New York City).
+There are notable eurythmy ensembles in Dornach, Switzerland; Stuttgart, Germany; The Hague, Netherlands; London, Järna, Sweden, and Chestnut Ridge, New York (near New York City).
 All of these groups both perform locally and tour internationally.
-Many smaller performing groups also exist (see list).
-High schools that have their own performing ensembles include the San Francisco Waldorf High School ensemble.

 Pedagogical eurythmy

 When the first Waldorf School was founded in 1919, eurythmy was included in the curriculum.
 It was quickly recognized as a successful complement to gymnastics in the school's movement program and is now taught in most Waldorf schools, as well as in many non-Waldorf pre-school centers, kindergartens and schools.
 It is taught to all ages from pre-schools through high school and into college.
 Its purpose is to awaken and strengthen the expressive capacities of children through movement, stimulating the child to bring imagination, ideation and conceptualization to the point where they can manifest these as "vital, moving forms" in physical space.
 It is also thought to improve balance, coordination, concentration, rhythm, and form an awareness of patterns.

 Eurythmy pedagogical exercises begin with the straight line and curve and proceed through successively more complicated geometric figures and choreographed forms, developing a child's coordination and concentration.
 An extensive set of special exercises has also been developed for pedagogical purposes.
-These include metamorphosing geometric patterns and dynamic movement sequences.
+These include metamorphosing geometric patterns and dynamic movement sequences, such as the Harmonious Eight and the Curve of Cassini.

 Rods or balls are sometimes used in exercises to develop precision in movement, to expand the experience of space, develop precise balance, and to objectify the movement experience.
 The rods are usually approximately the length of an arm; the balls are of a size to fit comfortably in one hand.
 Both are generally made of copper, a material receptive to warmth.

 Though there are some independent post-graduate trainings for pedagogical eurythmy, this aspect is frequently included in courses focusing on artistic work.